Edgar Jaffé: Life

 While this was going on, Max Weber had resumed his relationship with Else.
-He wished to be given a professorship at the Ludwig Maximilian University of Munich to be closer to her.
+He wished to be given a professorship at the Ludwig-Maximilians-Universität München to be closer to her.
 He obtained the appointment.
 Edgar Jaffé had initially won the approval of his wife and colleagues for his actions, but he rapidly lost it due to political disagreements and his own political downfall.
 After losing power, he briefly tried to restore his reputation by writing a philosophical treatise, but he experienced a psychological collapse in the middle of June 1919.
 He was taken to the Neufriedenheim sanatorium in Ebenhausen, near Munich.
 Weber intervened to give Else advice regarding the financial difficulties that the Jaffés were facing.
 He visited Edgar and thought that the cause of his illness was low self-esteem.
 Weber died unexpectedly on 14 June 1920.
 Edgar Jaffé died on 29 April 1921.
 D. H. Lawrence, who had married Else's sister Frieda, wrote to Else and said that he was glad that Edgar had died.
 Marianne Weber wrote to an acquaintance of hers that the "wretched shadow of a man" did not have any way out other than by dying.
 A continuation of his existence would have been too costly, in her view.
 Else wrote a positive obituary, which served to counter the negative popular perception of Edgar.
 During the 1920s and 1930s Alfred and Else resumed their relationship.
 His children immigrated to the United States in response to Nazi Germany's antisemitism.